LotusLotus

 Kāśyapa said to the Buddha, "World-Honored One, Mahāyāna sūtras mostly state the meaning of emptiness."

-The Buddha told Kāśyapa, "All sūtras about emptiness have unrevealed aspects.
+The Buddha told Kāśyapa, “All sūtras about emptiness have unrevealed aspects.
 Only this sūtra is the unsurpassed pronouncement, without any unrevealed aspect.
-Furthermore, Kāśyapa, for example, the king Prasenajit always sponsors a great assembly of almsgiving in the eleventh month of the year.
+For example, Kāśyapa, King Prasenajit always sponsors a great assembly of almsgiving in the eleventh month of the year.
 He first feeds the hungry ghosts, the forlorn ones, and the poor mendicants.
 He next gives to śramaṇas and Brahmins fine food in various flavors as they wish.
-Buddha-Bhagavāns are the same way.
-They expound various kinds of Dharmas in the sūtras, according to the desires and preferences of sentient beings.
+In the same way Buddha-Bhagavāns expound various kinds of Dharmas in the sūtras according to sentient beings’ desires and preferences.

-"On the other hand, emptiness and no-self are indeed the Buddha's words.
+“Indeed, emptiness and no self are the Buddha’s words.
 Why?
-Immeasurable defilements and the store of afflictions have always been empty, in nirvāṇa.
+Because immeasurable afflictions, like stored dirt, have always been empty, in nirvāṇa.
 Indeed, nirvāṇa is the all-encompassing word.
-Eternally in peace and bliss, it refers to the great parinirvāṇa attained by Buddhas."
+It is the word for the great parinirvāṇa attained by Buddhas, eternally in peace and bliss.”

-Kāśyapa said to the Buddha, "Please turn to no-self, having talked about self for a while."
+Kāśyapa said to the Buddha, “Please turn to no self, having talked about self for a while.”

-Kāśyapa said the Buddha, "World-Honored One, why does the Tathāgata who never enters [extinction through] parinirvāṇa manifest entering parinirvāṇa?
-Why does He who is never born manifest birth?"
+Kāśyapa asked the Buddha, “World-Honored One, why does the Tathāgata, who never enters [extinction through] parinirvāṇa, manifest entering parinirvāṇa?
+Why does He who is never born manifest birth?”

 Kāśyapa asked the Buddha, "What is existence?"